-I lead the Assurance team at Anthropic, an AI safety and research company in San Francisco, building reliable, interpretable, and steerable AI systems.
+I'm a member of technical staff at Anthropic, an AI safety and research company in San Francisco, building reliable, interpretable, and steerable AI systems (e.g.).

 At the Autonomy, Agency, and Assurance Institute, I helped to reimagine cybernetics for the 21st century.
 How can we take cyber-physical systems safely to scale when they embed sensing, learning, and communications in everything from cars to hospitals to elections to intimate relationships?